Jesper Harding: Personal life

 His wife died on June 2, 1862.
 Harding died on August 21, 1865, at the residence of his eldest son in Chestnut Hill.
 In his obituary in The New York Times, he was referred to as "one of the oldest and best known publishers in the United States."

 Descendants

-Through his son William, he was a grandfather of Jessie Harding Morris (1865–1952), wife of Alfred Hennen Morris, and J. Horace Harding, was a financier and married Dorothea Barney, a daughter of Charles D. Barney and granddaughter of Civil War financier Jay Cooke.
+Through his son William, Harding was a grandfather of Jessie Harding Morris (1865–1952), wife of Alfred Hennen Morris, and J. Horace Harding, was a financier and married Dorothea Barney, a daughter of Charles D. Barney and granddaughter of Civil War financier Jay Cooke.